hashicorp/vault/website/source/api/auth/app-id/index.html.md

 see the [Vault App ID method documentation](/docs/auth/app-id.html).

 This documentation assumes the App ID method is mounted at the `/auth/app-id` path in Vault.
-Since it is possible to mount auth methods at any location, please update your API calls accordingly.
+Since it is possible to enable auth methods at any location, please update your API calls accordingly.